whileseated/Their_Name_Is_Alive/README.md

 ## **Troubleshooting**
 - **No Marks Appear**: Ensure the extension is loaded correctly and you are on a Wikipedia page.
 - **Incorrect Results**: The extension relies on Wikipedia content and structure; inconsistencies might cause errors.

 ---

-## **Credits**
-- Developed as a tool to quickly assess the life status of individuals in movies or music album credits.

----